awsdocs/amazon-ec2-user-guide/doc_source/ebs-cloud-watch-events.md

     "request-id": "",
     "snapshot_id": "arn:aws:ec2:us-west-2::snapshot/snap-01234567",
     "source": "arn:aws:ec2:eu-west-1::snapshot/snap-76543210",
-    "StartTime": "yyyy-mm-ddThh:mm:ssZ",
+    "startTime": "yyyy-mm-ddThh:mm:ssZ",
-    "EndTime": "yyyy-mm-ddThh:mm:ssZ",
+    "endTime": "yyyy-mm-ddThh:mm:ssZ",
     "Incremental": "True"
   }
 }
 ```

 The listing below is an example of a JSON object emitted by EBS after a failed `copySnapshot` event\.
 The cause for the failure was an invalid source snapshot ID\.
 The value of `snapshot_id` is the ARN of the failed snapshot\.
-In the `detail` section, the value of `source` is the ARN of the source snapshot\. `StartTime` and `EndTime` represent when the copy\-snapshot action started and ended\.
+In the `detail` section, the value of `source` is the ARN of the source snapshot\. `startTime` and `endTime` represent when the copy\-snapshot action started and ended\.

 ```
 {